lukasniebler/lukasniebler/README.md

 ## About me:
 - 🌱 I've graduated with a BS in Biology.
 That's also the reason why I love Microbiology, Structural and Pharmaceutical biology.
 (I told you my path is rather bumpy)
-- 🌖 I work with charities in my spare time, to improve their print- and webdesign.
-I also manage our local church's WordPress site.
-(That's how I got started on my WP Dev journey)
 - 🌊 My other hobbies: Corporate Design | Logo Design | Illustration | ( 3D Animation ) || Playing the flute
 - 💡 Stuff I like: Studio Ghibli | Watching Netflix | ( & Drawing - If there is time left )
 - 🎯 My goals this year: Dive deeper into WP Development and additionally to learn React